Askham Bog: Habitat conservation

 The Yorkshire Wildlife Trust was originally established to conserve Askham Bog.
-The first management plan was designed to maintain habitat diversity throughout the bog.
-To achieve this, the National Conservation Corps was enlisted to create more open water by digging ponds and blocking dykes, along with scrub clearance in the damp cotton-grass areas.
-In 1998, Yorkshire Wildlife Trust received a substantial Heritage Lottery Fund for restoration of many of its nature reserves.
+The first management plan aimed to maintain habitat diversity throughout the bog.
+To this end, the National Conservation Corps was enlisted to create more open water by digging ponds and blocking ditches, as well as clearing scrub from the damp cotton-grass areas.
+In 1998, Yorkshire Wildlife Trust received a substantial Heritage Lottery Fund for the restoration of many of its nature reserves.
 A large portion of this funding was used to manage Askham Bog and maintain suitable water conditions for the wildlife.

 Most of the species-rich fen areas are grazed by Exmoor ponies to encourage early successional plant species such as marsh orchid and meadow thistle, and to suppress vigorous grasses, reed and saplings.
 This is considered a more effective management tool than cutting, though some meadows on the site are still cut for hay..